 And indeed, the 2015 brochure is record-breaking in several regards.
-It lists 31 tours on 25 different itineraries, more than we have ever offered before, ranging from early April to late October – the longest season we have undertaken so far.
+It lists 31 tours in Europe on 25 different itineraries, more than we have ever offered before, ranging from early April to late October – the longest season we have undertaken so far.
 Also referring to our gulet charters and tailor-made land tours, it lists 22 different tour experts and is illustrated by over 220 photographs.
 If we look back even just three years ago, the 2012 brochure counted 76 pages – and we were proud of that then.
 The 2015 edition has 136!

 This sense of steady growth is not a coincidence.
 As I underlined last year, in 2009 Peter Sommer Travels decided to expand its itineraries beyond Turkey, where it had established its standards and its reputation by then, and to start offering tours and cruises in Greece and Italy.
 That year, our entire programme included just three days outside Turkey, visiting the Greek islands of Rhodes and Symi while travelling along the coast of Caria.
 In 2015, our itineraries include a total of 142 days in those “new” countries, 90 of them in Greece and 52 in Italy.
 And that’s only a momentary statistic – we are continuing to work on new itineraries to add new impressions and new archaeological sites to our portfolio in all three of the countries that we’re active in – and perhaps beyond them.